Diploma of Entrepreneurship

 Applicants whose highest level of study enrolment since leaving secondary education is a higher education qualification will demonstrate the completion of an AQF Level 5 Diploma (or higher) by an authorised institution for admission into this course.

 Applicants with Work and Life Experience

 Applicants who have not completed formal higher education study are eligible for direct entry into this course.

 If English is not the applicant’s first language or if their first degree was awarded in a non English speaking nation, they will be required to show proficiency in the International English Language Testing System (IELTS) (or equivalent) with an overall IELTS (or equivalent) score of at least 5.5, with a score of not less than 5.0 in any of the four skill areas, or equivalent.

-The Program Director will conduct a pre-admission interview (either face-to-face or phone or via Zoom) with all applicants seeking entry into the course.
+The Program Director may conduct a pre-admission interview (either face-to-face or phone or via Zoom) with applicants seeking entry into the course.
 This interview aims to discuss the applicant's suitability to plan, design and implement an entrepreneurial project.